SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - Velocity to modulation envelope attack (from DLS)
 - Vibrato lfo to volume (from DLS)

-Werner Schweer found a way to compress SoundFont® 2 files (with the lossy Vorbis format).
+Werner Schweer found a way to compress SoundFont® 2 files (with the lossy Vorbis format) around 2010.

 - The resulting format was known as SF3.
 - It is commonly used by open source programs.
 - This is the reason why this format is not called .SF3 (it was in 4.00.1, but after **feedback by derselbst** and **mawe42** on GitHub, we changed it to SFe32 and SFe64).
 - SFe files will be compatible with Werner SF3 for compression.

 Another development was done by Cognitone, which created an open source program that can losslessly compress SoundFont® 2 files (with FLAC).
+This was done in 2017.

 - This was unofficially called SF4.
 - This is intended to be the true version 4, as Cognitone SF4 seems to not have been as widespread as SF3.